janogale/RESI/JS/Day11/js-modules.md

 - Modules provide a special `export default` to make the “one thing per module” way look better.
 - There may be only one export default per file.
+- Default exports are useful to export only a single object, function, variable.
+During the `import`, we can use any name to import.

 default export